 2 Best Cloth Diapers for Blowouts

 Maybe you’re currently using cloth diapers, but you need something different, or maybe this is your first time considering cloth diapers.
-The great benefit to cloth diapers is that they’re a great eco-friendly diaper option because you simply wash and reuse.
+The great benefit of cloth diapers is that they’re a great eco-friendly diaper option because you simply wash and reuse them.

 - These diapers are eco-friendly because they’re re-usable

 - They’ll adjust with your child as your kiddo grows

 - They’re designed to absorb a good amount of moisture

 - They have a 100% satisfaction guarantee

 - They’re snug around the legs to eliminate diaper blowouts

 - They dry quickly

 - These diapers and inserts are sewn and constructed very well

 - Not a total disadvantage per se, but you’ll want an extra set of inserts to double up at night